Home

 Sports Supplements

-Despite the impressive marketing claims by sports supplement vendors and pro bodybuilders who are sponsored by them, most sports supplements sold to bodybuilders simply do not work.
-The only effects they have on you are the placebo effect (a positive effect based solely on the power of suggestion) and the financial effect (you are basically sponsoring the sport when you buy supplements, which is of course a good thing).
-The only sports supplements of which I believe that they may have real beneficial effects for bodybuilders are those discussed below.
+Despite the impressive marketing claims by sports supplement vendors and pro bodybuilders who are sponsored by them, most sports supplements sold to bodybuilders (also called bodybuilding supplements) simply do not work.
+The only effects they have on you are the placebo effect (a positive effect based solely on the power of suggestion) and the financial effect (you are basically sponsoring the sport when you buy bodybuilding supplements, which is of course a good thing).

 Protein Powders

 According to my personal experience all types and brands of protein powder are equally effective, but I prefer the ones from MyProtein (use the 5% discount code MP51244 during checkout).
-I especially like their unflavored Impact Whey Protein and unflavored Instant Milk Protein as they are 100% natural without any chemical additives.
+I especially like their unflavored Impact Whey Protein and unflavored Milk Protein Smooth as they are 100% natural without any chemical additives.
 And of course Bodybuilding.com, the largest supplement store on the internet, offers some similar products.

 Amino Acids